HITsz-TMG/GEMEL/README.md

 ### Data
 We have preprocessed the text, image, and knowledge base data.
 Download data from [here](https://drive.google.com/drive/folders/1M2wF2RkWpzeCKYj032bOryVPMM_DSubE?usp=sharing) and move to the `./data` folder.
+[Here](https://github.com/Senbao-Shi/How-to-Build-and-Use-a-Prefix-Tree/tree/main) we offer guidelines on how to build and use a prefix tree for constrained decoding.

 ```
 train.json, dev.json, test.json         ->      textual data files